Atlanta, Georgia, Alimony Attorney

 Alimony and Taxes

 Many spouses who will be paying alimony bristle at the thought of having to provide financial support to an ex, often wanting to give the other party more property rather than having to make seemingly large support payments.
-We explain to our clients the tax benefits of paying alimony and any possible drawbacks of receiving alimony.
-Alimony is tax deductible to the payer and it has a terminal date.
-In addition, it is considered taxable income to the receiver.
+As of Jan.
+1st 2018, alimony is no longer taxable to the recipient and deductible for the payor.
 In cases of an extreme disparity between the couple, paying or receiving alimony may make sense.